9 Typical Challenges Filipino Freelancers Face

 Late payment of invoices

-In a society where debt comes in many forms — pautang at sari-sari store to lenders targeting ATMs of school teachers — unpaid work for self-employed Filipinos also exists.
-There are cases when work has been delivered, but clients appear unsatisfied and use this dissatisfaction into delay or non-payment of service.
-This puts some freelancers at the mercy of clients who take advantage of their vulnerable position.
+In a society where debt comes in many forms—from pautang at sari-sari stores to lenders targeting teachers’ salaries—unpaid work for freelancers is another painful reality.
+Some clients delay payment by claiming dissatisfaction, asking for endless revisions, or simply ignoring follow-ups.
+This puts freelancers at the mercy of clients who take advantage of their vulnerable position.

 Poor client communication